CharlesGodwin/3DPrinting/README.md

 Except when noted specifically in the article, all material is the work of Charles Godwin.

-I have been a software developer since 1970, working with systems as small as Android and Apple ][ and as large as IBM mainframes.
+I have been a software developer since 1970, working with systems as small as Arduino and Apple ][ and as large as IBM mainframes.

 3D printing is a new interest for me and I found a shortage of simple how-to material for my ADIMlab Gantry Pro.
 This is my collection of my experiences others to share.